How to set up an Enterprise Station

 Simple login/pwd authentication

-A simple authentication based on a login and password can be configured by adding the following environment variable:
+A simple login and password based authentication can be configured by adding the following environment variable to both the Station and Watchtower containers:

 Using a certificate chain